7Sageer/7Sageer/README.md

-# Hello, World!
-I'm 7Sageer 👋
+# 7Sageer in the House 👋

 ## About Me
 🎓 Computer Science Undergraduate @ Southern University of Science and Technology (SUSTech)